operator-framework/enhancements/enhancements/scorecard-storage.md

 that you have to have persistent storage available on the cluster and you might have to manually manage error cases that would leave storage volumes on-cluster.

+It is worth noting that the storage spec implemented for this feature could also be extended to support PVs if they to be implemented in the future.